Your family lives abroad

 - you pay National Insurance contributions here

-- your child lives in a country in the European Economic Area (EEA) or in Switzerland with your partner or someone else - and depend on you to support them
+- your child lives in a country in the European Economic Area (EEA) or in Switzerland with your partner or someone else - and depends on you to support them

-Usually, you can’t claim for a child who lives outside the EEA or Switzerland.
-An exception to this is if your partner is a Crown servant posted abroad.
+You usually can’t claim for a child who lives outside the EEA or Switzerland.
+There’s an exception if your partner is a Crown servant posted abroad.

-If your partner and child join you in the UK you’ll need to let the Tax Credit Office know within a month.
+You’ll need to let the Tax Credit Office know within a month if your partner and child join you in the UK.
 This is because your tax credits payments may change.

 Your partner gets benefits in another EEA country or Switzerland

-If you’ve got children, and your partner gets benefits paid by another EEA country or Switzerland, these may affect your tax credits.
+If you’ve got children and your partner gets benefits paid by another EEA country or Switzerland, this may affect your tax credits.